Mask

 This information was automatically generated from data provided by MOA: University of British Columbia.
 It has been standardized to aid in finding and grouping information within the RRN.
 Accuracy and meaning should be verified from the Data Source tab.

-A painted wood human face mask with a sloping forehead joined to a protruding nose that has yellow nostrils that are red inside.
+A painted wood face mask with a sloping forehead joined to a protruding nose that has yellow nostrils that are red inside.
 The cut out circular eyes are black in a tapering white oval surrounded by a green area.
 The red lips are full and flat and are surrounded by a yellow area.
 The face is black with a yellow halo-like feature around the head that has five segments along the top.

-Photos showing this mask are in the RBCM Archives (#PN16710-11), from the Mary Sieburth Collection.
-The information on the photos suggests a possible Salish origin, however the Raley catalogue (if the coll. # is correct) listed it as 'West Coast'.
-Photo 16710 (which shows the mask and a model pole) had the following written on the back: "Mayors Office, City Hall.
+Cultural origin uncertain; the Raley catalogue lists it as a 'West Coast' (i.e., Nuu-chah-nulth).
+Halibut mask".
+However photos in the RBCM Archives (#PN16710-11), show the mask in the Mary Sieburth Collection, and the information suggests a possible Salish origin?
+Photo 16710 (which shows the mask with a model pole) says the following: "Mayors Office, City Hall.
 For Warspite vessel in port.
 Chief Dan George, Deep Cove Burrard Indians danced and presented to Captain of Warspite.
 My Totem Pole accepted - Dr. Raley's Mask rejected....I donated it - Mary's drive."
-16711 shows just the mask (described as "Coast Salish).
+Photo 16711 is only the mask, described as Coast Salish.
 The writing on the back says: "Indian mask.
 Donated by me Mary McNeill Clark Sieburth.
 Presented at Vancouver City Hall in aid of the Marys of Canada Spitfire Fund."

 With an account, you can ask other users a question about this item.
 Request an Account